ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-The data was collected by an anonymous individual wearing a personal activity monitoring device for two months (from 2012-10-01 to 2012-11-30).
-The number of steps was recorded in 5-minutes intervals throughout these days.
+The activity data was collected by an anonymous individual wearing a personal activity monitoring device for two months (from 2012-10-01 to 2012-11-30) and the number of steps was recorded in 5-minutes intervals.

 First, we make sure that all code chunks are visible: